 Looking for an individual qualified to provide academic language therapy?
 To find an ALTA certified professional, search by name or location.

-View our calendar of events for professional development opportunities in your area, including location, times, presenters, and CEU hours.
+View our calendar of events for professional development opportunities including times, presenters, and continuing education hours.

 ALTA – About the Association